usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Similar to the Task Graph, the Artifact Output Graph also has access to global entrypoint parameters.
 Entrypoint parameters can be referenced in the
-artifact task graph using the same syntax as the task graph.
+Artifact Output Graph using the same syntax as the Task Graph.

-For example, if an entrypoint parameter had the named ``dataFrameFileFormat``, then it could be referenced in the following way:
+For example, if an entrypoint parameter was named ``dataFrameFileFormat``, then it could be referenced in the following way:

 .. tabs::